-RNA estimated discount rate to be applied to the CF Program and the OTC Program equal to the weighted average cost of capital (“WACC’).
-We estimated a 0.25% premium to the WACC as an appropriate discount rate to be applied on MRT Platform Programs, as the MRT Platform Programs are still in the discovery stage (or have not yet been identified, but are expected to be in the future given the intended use of the MRT Platform) and specific indications and mechanisms have not yet been identified, which would make it modestly riskier than the CF Program and the OTC Program.
-Furthermore, the MRT Platform Programs would also require additional capital to develop (over and above the Company’s Series C financing) since they are at a very early stage of development.
-As such, we applied a slightly higher discount rate to the MRT Platform Programs.
+RNA estimated discount rate to be applied to the Platform equal to the weighted average cost of capital (“WACC’).
+We estimated a 0.
+5% premium to the WACC as an appropriate discount rate to be applied on MRT Platform Programs, given the risks associated with the Company’s ability to meet its revenues forecasts.

 TAX AMORTIZATION BENEFIT (“TAB”)

 IRC Section 197 requires that intangible assets be amortized over a 15-year period.
-As such, RNA added the present value of TAB to the present value of cash flows for each of the IPR&D Assets.
+However, RNA added the present value of TAB to the present value of cash flows based on a 10-year period considering the life of the asset being valued.